wp-plugins/wordpress-notification-bar/readme.txt

 == Changelog ==
+= 1.1.1 =
+* Fized a bug in IE8 causing display issues

 = 1.1.0 =
 * Added the ability open the link in a new window
 * Updated POT file